AbdelazizHany93/DataPrepKit/README.md

 # Project Description
-In the DataPrepKit capstone project, students will embark on developing a Python package named "DataPrepKit."
+In the DataPrepKit capstone project, I will embark on developing a Python package named "DataPrepKit."
 This package aims to be a comprehensive toolkit for preprocessing datasets.
-Utilizing their knowledge in NumPy and Pandas, students will create a series of functions that assist in reading data from a variety of file formats, summarizing datasets, managing missing values, and encoding categorical data.
-The ultimate goal of this project is to publish the DataPrepKit package on PyPI, thereby making it available to the wider Python community.
+Utilizing my knowledge in NumPy and Pandas, I will create a series of functions that assist in reading data from a variety of file formats, summarizing datasets, managing missing values, and encoding categorical data.